 Sudeep Chandra, PhD, loves to engage professionals, students, policy makers and concerned citizens in the importance of using science based information to protect and restore aquatic resources.
 Sudeep graduated in 2003 with a Ph.D. in ecology from the University of California- Davis with Dr. Charles Goldman.
 He moved to the Center for Limnology, University of Wisconsin- Madison to conduct a postdoctoral research with Dr. Jake Vander Zanden.
 Currently, Sudeep is an Associate Professor of Limnology and Conservation Ecology at the University of Nevada, Reno, he serves as Director of the University’s new initiative the Global Water Center: Solutions for Sustainability.
 Sudeep and his colleague and friend, Dr. Zeb Hogan, host of the globally watched National Geographic show Monster Fish.

-Kathryn Landreth is a former United States Attorney for the District of Nevada where she made a priority of protecting Nevada's public lands.
+Kathryn Landreth is a conservationist and former United States Attorney for the District of Nevada where she made a priority of protecting Nevada's public lands.
 Following more than twenty years of practicing law, she has devoted her time to conservation, serving 11 years with The Nature Conservancy.
 She is a member for the Nevada Environmental Commission.